justinraffa/MECH-105-Algorithms/Special Matrix/README.md

+This assignment was to develop a certain matrix

 Inputs "n,m" for the dimensions of a matrix.
 Outputs a matrix with these criteria:
 1.The value of each element in the first row is the number of the column.